DeDeDeK/KARchipelago/worlds/kirby_air_ride/docs/en_Kirby Air Ride.md

 Any items will be applied immediately if the player is in City Trial when they are received, or they are applied at the beginning of the next City Trial run if they are not.
 Permanent patch increases are applied at the start of every City Trial run (after a few seconds have elapsed).

 NOTE: you must collect any patch in the city after receiving patch items for the stat increases/decreases to take effect.

+NOTE: There are currently no items that apply to Air Ride mode, but you can earn items for City Trial by completing Air Ride checkboxes.

 ### EnergyLink